 I was the founding Chair of the Labour Law Research Network (LLRN), from 2011 through 2015, and continued to serve on its Steering Committee until 2017.
-I am also the Editor-in-Chief of the International Journal of Comparative Labour Law and Industrial Relations, and have previously served as editor of several Hebrew journals: Mishpat Umimshal – law and government, Hukim – Legislation (founding editor), and Labour, Society and Law (co-editor).
-I am also the coordinator of the Labour Law and Social Security Forum at my Faculty.
+I have been the Editor-in-Chief of the International Journal of Comparative Labour Law and Industrial Relations from 2015 through 2020, and have previously served as editor of several Hebrew journals: Mishpat Umimshal – law and government, Hukim –Legislation (founding editor), and Labour, Society and Law (co-editor).

 I studied at Tel-Aviv University (LLB 1996) and the University of Toronto (LLM 1998, SJD 2002).
 Before joining the Hebrew University, I was a faculty member at the University of Haifa for several years.